-The study of Reproductive Biology addresses basic aspects of reproduction as well as factors affecting animal and human clinical reproductive health, by examining physiological, cellular, molecular and genetic mechanisms regulating reproductive function.
+The study of Reproductive Biology addresses basic aspects of reproduction, as well as factors affecting animal and human clinical reproductive health, by examining physiological, cellular, molecular, and genetic mechanisms regulating reproductive function.

 Many pregnancy losses in both humans and domestic animals are attributed to asynchrony in signaling between the conceptus (fetus and placenta) and uterus or to endometrial dysfunction, resulting in defective pregnancy recognition, implantation, and/or placentation.
-In addition, intrauterine growth restriction, a major human health problem in the United States and worldwide, causes significant perinatal complications and may contribute to adult-onset diseases due to involvement of multiple genetic and environmental factors.
+In addition, intrauterine growth restriction, a major human health problem in the United States and around the world, causes significant perinatal complications and may contribute to adult-onset diseases, due to the involvement of multiple genetic and environmental factors.

 From a male perspective, population-based retrospective studies suggest a global decline in semen quality of humans and animals, influenced by geographical location.
 The incidence of testicular cancer and congenital reproductive tract abnormalities such as cryptorchidism and hypospadias has increased in several human study populations.
 Man-made endocrine-disrupting chemicals, ranging from plastics to pesticides, are thought to play a causal role in these disturbances.
 Some of these toxins may disrupt sensitive genes in the developing fetal gonad, while others affect the post-pubertal male.